go-goyave/goyave/docs_src/src/guide/README.md

 ### Ideas for future releases

+- Support for gzip compression
-- CLI utility to help creating controllers, middlewares, etc
+- CLI utility to help creating controllers, middleware, etc
+- Named routes and other routing features
 - Email helpers
 - Queues/Scheduler system
 - Logging
-- Custom router implementation
-- Named routes
 - Placeholders in language lines and pluralization
-- Support for gzip compression
 - Direct support for the HEAD method
 - And more!